+Note that S/MIME v3.1 clients support verifying id-dsa-with-shal and rsaEncryption and might not implement sha256withRSAEncryption.
 Note that S/MIME v3 clients might only implement signing or signature verification using id-dsa-with-shal, and might also use id-dsa as an AlgorithmIdentifier in this field.
 Receiving clients SHOULD recognize id-dsa as equivalent to id-dsa-with-shal, and sending clients MUST use id-dsa-with-shal if using that algorithm.
 Also note that S/MIME v2 clients are only required to verify digital signatures using the rsaEncryption algorithm with SHA-1 or MD5, and might not implement id-dsa-with-shal or id-dsa at all.